mathaywarduk/.com/_posts/2015-02-04-our-process-isnt-agile-we-more-flexible-than-that.markdown

 content-type: post
 section: Read

-title: "Our process isn&rsquo;t agile, we&rsquo;re more flexible than that"
+title: Our process isn't agile, we're more flexible than that
 description: "Every project, and every client, is different.
 Different constraints, different objectives and different personalities mean that we can't always fit a project into a process we decided on months or even years ago."
 keywords: "Agile process"